About us

 Rachel has spent her professional career as a teacher working in primary education and more than 20 years in senior leadership roles.
 She has been a Headteacher, Executive Principal and CEO across a number of schools in Devon covering education from 2-19.
 She has improved schools in challenging circumstances both within and beyond the organisations she has worked in and strongly believes in the strength of collaborative work across the education sector.

-Rachel is also the chair of the Devon School Leadership Service which supports and provides training for school leaders working in schools and Trusts across Devon.
-She has been a governor or Trustee for over 25 years and is currently also a Trustee for First Federation and a member of the Devon Education Forum.
+Rachel has taken on additional roles such as the Chair of the Devon School Leadership Service and more recently as Interim Director of Education for Devon County Councils whilst remaining the CEO of ELAT.
+She has been a governor or Trustee for over 25 years and is currently also a Trustee for First Federation Trust.

 As well as providing the strategic direction and being responsible for the day to day operation of the Trust, Rachel is also the Accounting Officer.
 She is responsible to Parliament and the Secretary of State for ensuring that ELAT uses public funds appropriately to advance education for the public benefit.
 More details about this role can be found in the Academies Handbook.